This information is intended for use by criminal justice agencies.

-Users must submit a Request to Add/Modify/Repeal Ordinance Form
+Users must submit a Request to Add/Modify/Repeal Ordinance/Administrative Rule Form

 to add, modify or repeal ordinance or administrative rule offense codes in the MNCIS Offense Table.

-- Use the single request form for adding, modifing or repealing one or two ordinances.
+- Use the single request form for adding, modifying or repealing one or two ordinances/administrative rules.

-To verify whether the ordinance offense code(s) already exist in MNCIS and to obtain the ordinance offense code(s) information needed to modify or repeal existing ordinance offense code(s), generate a MNCIS Offense Table for Ordinance and Administrative Rule Violations
+To verify whether the offense code(s) already exist in MNCIS and to obtain the offense code(s) information needed to modify or repeal existing offense code(s), generate a MNCIS Offense Table for Ordinance and Administrative Rule Violations

-report for the jurisdiction before completing the ordinance request form or spreadsheet for multiple requests.
+report for the jurisdiction before completing the request form or spreadsheet for multiple requests.

 Use the single request form

-for adding, modifing or repealing one or two ordinances.
+for adding, modifying or repealing one or two offense codes.